Leistchamm

 The Leistchamm (2101 m) is a mountain of the Appenzell Alps, located east of Amden in the canton of St. Gallen.
 It lies to the west of the Churfirsten range, overlooking the Lake Walen (Walensee).
-The Seerenbach Falls lie to the west of Leistchamm.

 The border of the cantonal districts of See-Gaster and Sarganserland runs along the mountain's crest.
+Quinten, a car-free village, is located below Leistchamm on the northern shore of Lake Walen.
+The Seerenbach Falls lie to the west of the mountain.